Nineteen Minutes: Plot

 After the shooting, Peter is sent to jail while the trial proceeds.
 The probable cause hearing is waived as Peter admits to killing ten people and wounding nineteen others.
 Jordan, Peter's defense attorney, uses battered person syndrome caused by severe bullying and abuse as a basis to convince the jury that Peter's actions were justified as a result of his suffering from post-traumatic stress disorder.
 Jordan argues that he was in a dissociative state at the time of the shooting.
 In the final stage of the trial, Josie reveals that she was the one who shot Matt the first time in the stomach after grabbing a gun that fell out of Peter's bag.
 She admits later that she did this on account of the abusive behavior that she had endured while in a relationship with him.
 Peter later fired the fatal second shot; a blow to the head.
-Peter promised her he wouldn't tell anyone what she had done, and he kept this promise, happy to have Josie as his friend again.
+Peter promised her he would not tell anyone what she had done, and he kept this promise, happy to have Josie as his friend again.

 Peter is convicted of eight counts of first-degree murder and two counts of second-degree murder and is sentenced to life in prison.
 A month afterward, Peter commits suicide by stuffing a sock into his throat.

 At the end of the book, one year from the date of the massacre, Josie has received a five-year sentence for accessory of manslaughter and is regularly visited in jail by her mother.
-Throughout the book, Josie never told the whole story, instead repeating, "I can't remember."
+Throughout the book, Josie never told the whole story, instead repeating, "I cannot remember."
 When Josie admits to shooting Matt, Peter's sentence is reduced.
 Alex and Patrick, who are expecting their first child, walk the halls of the high school.
 Sterling High has been extensively remodeled after the shooting.
 The cafeteria, the gym and locker room where the massacre took place have been replaced by a large glass atrium with a memorial to the dead in the center, a row of ten white chairs bolted to the floor.
 A plaque declares the building "A Safe Harbor."